TimvanScherpenzeel/gltf-to-usdz-research/README.md

 Converting asset file 'apple.usda' ...
 ```

-In order to see the contents of the outputted `USDZ` change the extension to `.zip`.
+In order to see the contents of the outputted `USDZ` change the extension to `.zip` and unzip it, preferably in a seperate folder.
 If everything went correctly you will now see `apple.usdc`, `appleD.jpg` and `appleN.jpg`.

 ## Resources